GET INTO TEACHING

-- The first attempt at taking your skills tests in each subject is provided free of charge.
+- The first three attempts at taking your skills tests in each subject is provided free of charge.

-- You can book up to two resits if required, but you will be expected to pay for these yourself.
+- You can book further tests should you need them but you will be expected to pay from the fourth test onwards.

 - You can book your tests up to three months in advance for a date by which you are expecting to have submitted an application.